Diddlywhack-Daddy/startup/README.md

 ## Technology Use

 ### HTML/CSS
 Used to display the webpage to users.
+HTML provides the base layout, and CSS makes it adaptable to various screen sizes.

 ### JavaScript/React
 Provides framework for buttons and user interaction.